bookofproofs/bookofproofs.github.io/_sources/history/20th-century/moiseiwitsch.md

 ### Mathematical Profile (Excerpt):
 * His parents were Jacob Moiseiwitsch and Chana Kotlerman.
-* Jacob and Chana Moiseiwitsch were Russians and their first child Daniel Moiseiwitsch was born in Russia in 1919.
-* They had two other children, Victoria, and Benjamin, the subject of this biography born in 1927.
 * Let us say a little about Daniel Moiseiwitsch at this point.
 * As we will see below, although Benjamin became an applied mathematician, he also had an interest in art, in particular in the connections between art and mathematics.
 * Benjamin grew up in Romford where he attended the Royal Liberty School, a grammar school in Upper Brentwood Road, founded in 1921.